 The project is divided in its entirety into three parts, of which the first one is the computer science part (software), another part is the electrical engineering part (electrical hardware), the third and last part consists of mechanical engineering (mechanical hardware: casing and fixture of the sensors).

 The seismometer essentially consists of a geophone sensor, an analog-to-digital converter (ADC), a control unit and a casing.
 During the project time, different approaches will been tried out; they will be documented in the following posts.
 The project started in January 2019 and is work in progress.
 One main project goal is to do a near real time spectral analysis of the data and to display the normal velocity values together with the spectral data.

 The best way to follow the project is to read all posts below in chronological order.

 If you like the project or have questions or remarks, use the field for comments under each post.
 Please always stay polite.
 It should be self-evidently that hateful or impolite posts will be deleted from the administrator without hesitation [“I am paying for this microphone, Mr. Green!” as Ronald Reagan said…].
-If you are a teacher or student, who wants to build a seismometer for your school class or for yourself, don’t hesitate to get in touch with me over Email.

 Thank you very much for visiting my page.